-- Comment on the inputs we are currently developing, in particular the following strategies for introducing flexibility, addressing different market and consumer perspectives:
+- Comment on the inputs we are currently developing, in particular the following strategies for introducing flexibility, addressing different market and consumer perspectives, accessible here:

-- o Market design strategy
+- Flexibility Market Design strategy

-- o Customer (domestic) strategy
+- Customer (Domestic) strategy

-- o Customer (commercial) strategy
+- Customer (Commercial) strategy

-- o Power System Requirements strategy
+- Power System Requirements strategy

-- o Behind the Meter Infrastructure strategy
+- Behind-the-Meter Infrastructure strategy

-- o Scenarios for 15-20% flexible demand

 - Provide us with further inputs into the update of our flexibility multi-year plan.
 This could include:

-- o Your perspectives on activities we need to introduce or accelerate
+- \circ $\;$ Your perspectives on activities we need to introduce or accelerate

-- Reports, policies or research you believe should inform our plans
+- \circ $\;$ Reports, policies or research you believe should inform our plans

 Alongside this call for input, we have published the overview of each of the market, customer, power system and behind the meter infrastructure strategies which are shaping our multi-year plan at present.
-In these overviews, which can be accessed here, we outline the arenas (where we plan to be active), vehicles (how we plan to introduce or rollout new services), differentiators (key elements of how we deliver), staging (what will we deliver when) and economic logic underpinning the activities which we plan to include in our multi-year plans.
+In these overviews, we outline the arenas (where we plan to be active), vehicles (how we plan to introduce or rollout new services), differentiators (key elements of how we deliver), staging (what will we deliver and when) and economic logic underpinning the activities which we plan to include in our multi-year plans.